aresxin/awesome-ios/README.md

 Convert text with HTML tags, links, hashtags, mentions into NSAttributedString.
 Make them clickable with UILabel drop-in replacement. <br>
 >[RandomColorSwift](https://github.com/onevcat/RandomColorSwift) An attractive color generator for Swift.
 Ported from randomColor.js. <br>
 >[Skeleton](https://github.com/gonzalonunez/Skeleton) An easy way to create sliding CAGradientLayer animations!
 Works great for creating skeleton screens for loading content. <br>
+>[Drops](https://github.com/omaralbeik/Drops) A µFramework for showing alerts like the one used when copying from pasteboard or connecting Apple pencil <br>
+>[epoxy-ios](https://github.com/airbnb/epoxy-ios) Epoxy is a suite of declarative UI APIs for building UIKit applications in Swift 快速搭建UI<br>
 ---